r7kamura/rspec-request_describer/README.md

 ```

 ### headers

-`headers` is provided to modify request headers.
+If you want to modify request headers, change `headers` before calling `subject`.
-In the below example, a token is added into Authorization request header.

 ```ruby
 describe "GET /users" do